openstad/openstad-docs/technical/api/db-changes.md

 ```

 This means that if migrations and the model differ slightly a new database and migrated database is not always the (exactly) same.

+In a production setup alway run node migrate.js before deploymen.
+The Openstad Kubernetes setup takes care of this.